Temoire/GPRS-WHID/README.md

 # GPRS WHID
-This project is a fork of the whid elite.
+This project was inspired by [the whid elite](https://github.com/whid-injector/whid-31337) and was relalised by a team of French Institute for Radiological protection and Nuclear Safety (IRSN).

 It extend the inital attack by integrating GPRS connection to it.
 This attack was designed to run on a modified version of the whid Elite with an Atmel Samd instead of an Atmel mega 32U4.
 ## Hardware